dhanus/dhanus.github.io/_posts/2018-04-10-machine-learning-training.markdown

 <i>"Do I need a graduate degree to start a career in machine learning?"</i>

-<p class="intro"><span class="dropcap">I</span>'ve been asked this question relatively frequently, and I'd love to answer with an unqualified "No, to get a job in machine learning, you just need to know machine learning."
-But realistically speaking, while the job titles *Data Scientist* and *AI Researcher* hold a lot of prestige at the moment, software engineers are in much higher demand.
+<p class="intro"><span class="dropcap">I</span>'ve been asked this question frequently, and I'd love to answer with an unqualified "No, to get a job in machine learning, you need to know machine learning."
+But realistically speaking, while the job titles <i>Data Scientist</i> and <i>AI Researcher</i> hold a lot of prestige at the moment, software engineers are in much higher demand, making the transition from software to mahcine learning more difficult than one might expect.
 One of the earliest steps for any tech company is "write software."
 Most of these same companies will not have use for data scientists until they're a bit larger, and similarly, AI researchers are more of a luxury than a necessity for most companies.</p>

 Transitioning into a machine learning role can be hard even if you have the right skills (and getting people to agree on what 'the right skills' are is its own issue).
 So it can be helpful to have something that differentiates you from the hoards of other software engineers who want to be doing machine learning.

 A master's degree is definitely one way of doing that.
 If you are considering a short program (i.e. 1-2 years) at a reputable school, a degree could really help you in a transition.
 If you manage to do some substantive research while in the program, that could also make your application stand out for a research position as well.
+However, there are other positions and reources that can be valuable steps toward a career in machine learning.

 ## Data Science Training